neil-marcellini/SAPtoCSV/README.md

 This program accesses the SAP sailing analytics API and pulls gps data from a specified regatta and race.
 The data is then written to a CSV file with a format that matches the output of another device, and stored in the csv_files folder.
 There will be one CSV file for each competitor in the race.

 ## Getting Started
 To run the program please use Pycharm.
 Open Pycharm and go to File -> Open.
-Select the priceBookUpdate-master folder.
+Select the SAPtoCSV-master folder.

 ## Configuration
 No configuration is required to run, but if you want to select a different race then you must do the following: